 To learn more about each color grade, feel free to read our articles.

 How The Diamond Color Scale Is Structured

-Although there are 23 color grades on the scale, GIA sub-divide the scale into five distinct sections.
-Between D and F color, these are colorless.
-G to J are near-colorless, K to M are faint, N to S are very light and T to Z are light.
-Certainly by M color, the yellow tint will be fairly obvious to anybody with normal color vision.
+Although there are 23 color grades on the scale, GIA sub-divides the scale into five distinct sections.
+Between D color and F color are considered colorless.
+G color until J color are near-colorless, K color to M color is faint, N color to S color are very light and T color to Z color are light.
+Certainly, by M color, the yellow tint will be fairly obvious to anybody with normal color vision.

 K Color Diamonds and Beyond

 Between D and J color, we consider these diamonds to be colorless or near-colorless.
-Consequently they will suit any metal setting, whether white metals such as platinum, or yellow gold.
+Consequently, they will suit any metal setting, whether white metals such as platinum, or yellow gold.
 Once we get to K color and beyond, the increasing yellow in the diamond can affect how the stone looks in a white metal setting.
 Any yellow hints are exaggerated by the contrast of the metal and the diamond.
 This may not be desirable to some buyers.
-However those diamonds, when set in yellow gold, can take on a very pleasing and attractive warmth which would otherwise not be apparent.
+However, those diamonds, when set in yellow gold, can take on a very pleasing and attractive warmth that would otherwise not be apparent.

 This yellow gold effect means that there is a market for diamonds further down the color scale than there might otherwise be.
 Many jewelers will not stock diamonds beyond K color, in spite of the obvious market for them.